hdShang/arxiv-daily/docs/cs-RO/2025-10-30/papers/251100088v1-alpamayo-r1-bridging-reasoning-and-action-prediction-for-generalizab.md

 ---
 layout: default
-title: Alpamayo-R1: Bridging Reasoning and Action Prediction for Generalizable Autonomous Driving in the Long Tail
+title: "Alpamayo-R1: Bridging Reasoning and Action Prediction for Generalizable Autonomous Driving in the Long Tail"
 ---

 # Alpamayo-R1: Bridging Reasoning and Action Prediction for Generalizable Autonomous Driving in the Long Tail